Louise of Hesse-Kassel: Marriage and succession dispute

-Louise was married at the Amalienborg Palace in Copenhagen on 26 May 1842 to her second cousin Prince Christian of Schleswig-Holstein-Sonderburg-Glucksburg who in 1863 became King Christian IX of Denmark.
+Louise was married at the Amalienborg Palace in Copenhagen on 26 May 1842 to her double second cousin Prince Christian of Schleswig-Holstein-Sonderburg-Glucksburg, who in 1863 became King Christian IX of Denmark.

 The marriage combined Christian's weak claim to the throne with Louise's senior claim.
 The couple lived a quiet family life but their claims to the throne were disputed for more than a decade.

-Louise's claim to the throne was challenged by the House of Augustenborg which held the stronger claim to the Holstein throne and a subsidiary claim to the Danish and Schleswig thrones.
+Louise's claim to the throne was challenged by the House of Augustenborg, which held the stronger claim to the Holstein throne and a subsidiary claim to the Danish and Schleswig thrones.
 The House of Augustenborg argued that the King's Law was purely agnatic and presented itself as the opportunity to preserve the undivided monarchy.

 In 1847, King Christian VIII decided that the throne should pass to Prince Christian of Glücksburg in the event that crown prince Frederick (the later Frederick VII) fathered no dynastic sons.
 This choice was communicated to the Great Powers of Europe.

-The situation remained disputed and succession was a main reason for the House of Augustenburg rebelling against Denmark in the 1848-51 First Schleswig War.
+The situation remained disputed, and succession was a main reason for the House of Augustenburg rebelling against Denmark in the 1848–51 First Schleswig War.
 That house was consequently struck from the line of succession.
 This cemented that Prince Christian of Glücksburg would become the next monarch.

-Louise's mother and siblings renounced their rights to the Danish throne to her and Louise herself in turn renounced her rights in favour of her husband.
+Louise's mother and siblings renounced their rights to the Danish throne to her, and Louise herself in turn renounced her rights in favour of her husband.
 In 1852, this succession order was confirmed by the Nordic countries and foreign powers in London.

 Christian and Louise's children would now be heirs to the Danish throne both due to compliance with the King's Law and due to international treaty.
 This resolved the succession to the Danish crown, but not Denmark's future relation to the duchies of Schleswig and Holstein.
 German Holstein's historic law of succession was Salic, thus exclusively male, and could not easily be reconciled with Christian's claim as long as the Augustenborgs survived and Prussia offered itself as the international champion of German nationalism.
 In 1864, this conflict resulted in the Second Schleswig War.

 By 1853, Denmark had become a constitutional monarchy and Parliament amended the Danish law of succession proclaiming Christian Hereditary Prince of Denmark, thus cementing that he would succeed when King Frederick VII died (unless the uncle of King Frederick, Prince Ferdinand, would outlive his nephew).
-Although Frederick disapproved of this choice he signed it into law on 3 July 1853.
+Although Frederick disapproved of this choice, he signed it into law on 3 July 1853.

-Louise disapproved of Frederick VII's non-dynastic marriage to Louise Rasmussen and in turn the King disapproved of Christian succeeding him.
+Louise disapproved of Frederick VII's non-dynastic marriage to Louise Rasmussen, and in turn the King disapproved of Christian succeeding him.
 The two couples thus had a tense relationship and spent little time together.